Empirical Computation: Prompting versus Programming: Perspective and Vision

 \section{Perspective and Vision}

 \result{Everyone talks about trustworthy artificial intelligence.
-Yet, no one knows how to define, test, improve, or guarantee the correctness of the response of a Large Language Model (LLM) to a given prompt.
+Yet, no one knows how to define, test, \textbf{improve}, or guarantee the correctness of the response of an LLM or an LLM agent to a given prompt.
 Our classic theory of computation offers no help in answering such questions; nor does the powerful program analysis machinery that we have developed in the software engineering community (e.g., static or dynamic analysis, verification, or model checking).\\ It is our \textbf{vision} that the analysis of the properties of empirical computation will emerge as a new area in software engineering that is both timely and rich with interesting problems.}

+In the spirit of a research programme, we open several fundamental questions for the software engineering community.

-Given an empirical computer, like an LLM, what type of statements can we make about the correctness on various computational problems (whether or not formally specified \cite{specs1})?
-Can we make absolute or only statistical statements \cite{statistical,reachability,residualrisk}?
-Can we rely on existing formal methods, like analysis or proof, or would empirical methods be more suitable, like statistical, counterfactual, or causal reasoning?
+\textbf{Empirical program analysis}.
+Given an empirical computer, like a system of LLM agents, what type of statements can we make about the correctness on various computational problems \cite{verigrey,clotho,AAAI26-incoherence} (whether or not formally specified \cite{specs1})?
+How can we extend existing formal methods, incl. verification, to work for empirical computers (beyond properties like robustness \cite{robustness})?
+In the absence of a program (i.e., a set of instructions) to analyze, we should develop tailored, scalable, blackbox empirical program analyses \cite{statistical,reachability,residualrisk,mutaflow} that proceed by statistical, counterfactual, or causal reasoning.

+\textbf{Prompt Engineering}.
 What are the most effective encodings of a problem statement in natural language \cite{wei2023chainofthoughtpromptingelicitsreasoning}?
-Can we predict the correctness for a given problem instance (e.g., based on an estimate of ``familiarity'')?
+Can we predict the correctness for a given problem instance \cite{AAAI26-incoherence}?
 How can we (reactively---or better proactively) improve correctness on specific computational problems or their instances in the absence of a (problem-specific) program?

+\textbf{Limits and capabilities of empirical computation}.
 How can we maximize the generality of our statements about the correctness of empirical computation?
 Can we make statements about correctness across \emph{all instances} of a problem?
 Can we make general statements about the correctness of an empirical computer, i.e., across all problems, whether known or unknown?
+What are the fundamental limits of empirical computation?